 Depending on the level of the NICET CBT exam, you are permitted to bring some of the reference books I mention above to the testing center.
-ONLY the specified editions by NICET are permitted.
-DO NOT bring the latest addition of the code books, they will not allow you to take it to the exam room.
+Bring ONLY the specified editions by NICET.
+DO NOT bring older or newer edition of the code books, Also NFPA “Handbook” will NOT be Permitted, just Bring the regular code book.
 The following table will tell what you can bring at each level.

 Permitted References To NICET Exam

 |NFPA 72 – National Fire Alarm Code (2013 Edition)|